Male Pattern Baldness Treatment and Male Baldness Cure

 Doctors use the pattern of hair loss to diagnose baldness and provide male baldness cure.
 They may perform a medical history and exam to rule out certain health conditions as the cause, such as fungal conditions of the scalp or nutritional disorders.

 Who’s at risk for male pattern baldness?

 This can begin in your teenage years, but it mostly occurs in adult men, with the likelihood increasing with age.
 Genetics plays a big role.
 Men who have close relatives with male pattern baldness are at a higher risk.
 This is particularly true when their relatives are on the maternal side of the family.

 There are several effective male pattern baldness treatment options.
 Each has its advantages and disadvantages.
-The most frequently performed treatments include hair transplantation, topicals and prescriptions.
+The most frequently performed male baldness cure and treatments include hair transplantation, topicals and prescriptions.

 With hair transplantation, the results are permanent, and is consider the best treatment for male pattern baldness because it offers very little risk in terms of infection from more invasive procedures and the anesthesia used in these procedures.

 Topicals and prescriptions are temporary and must be used for the remainder of their lives.
 Minoxidil (Rogaine®) is a topical solution available over-the-counter and is effective only for certain areas of the scalp.
 The prescription oral medication, Propecia® (finasteride), is effective in the initial stages of hair loss and must be continued to maintain the results.
 It is important to note that Propecia® is only available to men as it can have negative effects on the female reproductive system.